-• (optional) the audio-recording (which you should previously download onto a smartphone, tablet, or laptop) + speakers
+(optional) the audio-recording (which you should previously download onto a smartphone, tablet, or laptop) + speakers

-A. Before-reading: Talk about sharing presents.
+Before-reading: Talk about sharing presents.

 - 1. If possible, play the audio-recording of the story.
 If not, read it aloud expressively. - 2.
 Talk about the wonder of a new life.
 Elicit that Mama is delighted that Aunty Rifat has just had a baby girl and gently point out that the arrival of girls and boys is equally wonderful.
 Remind them of the theme Boys and girls are equal. - 3.
 Point out that we do not have to give expensive presents to new-born babies.
 We can show our happiness with a simple picture, flower from the garden, or home-made toy.
-The children work together to make the new baby feel welcome and share their presents with her. - 4.
-Elicit that this is a realistic story because it is like real life.
-It is set in a familiar setting, so the characters are like our own families.
+The children work together to make the new baby feel welcome and share their presents with her. - Elicit that this is a realistic story because it is like real life.
+It is set in a familiar setting, so 4. the characters are like our own families.
 There are no fantasy or science fiction characters.
 Encourage the children to relate it to their own lives and the birth of babies in their own families.

-B. Copy and answer the questions.
+Copy and answer the questions. В.

-- 1. Discuss the questions orally in class before you ask the children to complete the answers in their notebooks. - 2.
+- Discuss the questions orally in class before you ask the children to complete the answers in their notebooks. - 2.
 Talk about presents that the children have made themselves such as pictures and toys.
-Elicit that the baby looked first at the children because a baby needs the love of people more than any gifts.

-- 3. Point out that all the questions and answers are in the past tense. - B. 2.
-She picked flowers with orange petals. - 4.
-She made a rattle with a bottle. - 6.
-The baby looked at the children.
+Elicit that the baby looked first at the children because a baby needs the love of people more than any gifts. - 3.
+Point out that all the questions and answers are in the past tense. - B. She picked flowers with orange petals.
+2. - He drew a camel on his card.
+3.

+4. Sara made a rattle with a bottle.
+5. They went to the hospital.

+- The baby looked at the children.
+6.

-C. Find the words in Ex.
+Find the words in Ex.
 A. Complete them with 'le', 'el', 'al', or 'il'.